Skip to content

 • They’re satisfied with current workarounds

-Step 3: Document and Categorize
+Step 3: How Do You Document and Categorize Pain Points?

 Create a pain point inventory: